-Jusoor’s Jarahieh educational centre has been shortlisted for the prestigious 2019 Aga Khan Award for Architecture.
+Jusoor’s Jurahiya educational center has been shortlisted for the prestigious 2019 Aga Khan Award for Architecture.

-The centre is an adaptation of the Expo 2015 Save the Children Italy Pavilion in Milan, designed by AOUMM, and is a source of pride for the community.
+The center is an adaptation of the Expo 2015 Save the Children Italy Pavilion in Milan, designed by AOUMM, and is a source of pride for the community.

-Farrokh Derakhshani, Director of the Award said, “Through a participatory process, the Jarahieh School, has become a source of pride for the community who helped redesign and build it.”
+Farrokh Derakhshani, Director of the Award said, “Through a participatory process, the Jurahiya School, has become a source of pride for the community who helped redesign and build it.”

 The open-sided pavilion was transformed into a series of enclosed spaces around a courtyard through a participative process that used envisioning exercises, focus groups and interviews to engage with children, NGOs, municipality members, teachers and parents.
 All transformation materials were locally sourced, including sheep’s wool to insulate against cold and heat, regulate humidity, resist fire and provide sound insulation.

-Click here to watch a short film on the transformation of the Jarahieh educational centre.
+Click here to watch a short film on the transformation of the Jurahiya educational center.